The Best Golf Clubs for Seniors

 Permission given by Golf Galaxy

 The XXIO 13 hybrid is a lightweight club designed to maximize ball speeds for players who swing 90 mph or less.
-One element that helps players make a smooth swing is the counterweight that’s included in the butt end of the club, which XXIO calls Weight Plus.
+XXIO's Weight Plus, a counterweight in the butt of the club, helps players make a smooth swing.

-We also love that this hybrid is available in 3, 4, 5, and 6-hybrid options, so if you love this hybrid and want to ditch the long irons, you can do it with the XXIO 13.
+We also love that this hybrid is available in 3, 4, 5, and 6-hybrid options.
+If you love this hybrid and want to ditch the long irons, you can do it with the XXIO 13.

 Advertisement